maciejmikosik/testory/main/doc/tutorial.md

 ### Matching Invocations

-You can take full control of matching invocations by implementing you own `InvocationMatcher`.
+You can take full control of matching invocations by implementing your own `InvocationMatcher`.

         InvocationMatcher onCondition = new InvocationMatcher() {
           public boolean matches(Invocation invocation) {